MicrosoftDocs/powerapps-docs/powerapps-docs/user/add-activities.md

 ---
 title: "Add an appointment, email, phone call, notes or task activity to the Timeline in a Model-driven app| MicrosoftDocs"
-Description: How to add an activity to the timeline
+description: How to add an activity to the timeline
 author: mduelae
 manager: kvivek
 ms.service: powerapps